Black and white and read

 Rude green hoppy thing

-Peeing when children catch it
+Peeing when children catch me

 Talking loud in burps